msoe-sse/msoe-sse.github.io/_subclubs/competitiveProgramming.md

 However, if you're looking for something more laid back, many people choose to just go to the weekly meetings to pick up new skills or learn about problem solving.
 There are also many lower profile competitions through the year that you can go to without any pressure, just trying to solve some problems in a fun manner.

 ## Who can I contact if I am interested or want to know more?
-If you are interested or have any questions, feel free to reach out to Nick Johnson.
+If you are interested or have any questions, feel free to reach out to Nick Johnson, or join the [# compprogteam](https://msoe-sse.slack.com/archives/C9V5K2J12) channel in the SSE Slack.
 He can be reached on
 - Teams (johnsonn@msoe.edu)
 - SSE Slack (@Nick J)
 - [Email](mailto:johnsonn@msoe.edu)